freeCodeCamp/guide/src/pages/javascript/standard-objects/promise/promise-resolve/index.md

 Promise.resolve({name: 'John', age: '43'}); // object
 ```

 A "thenable" is a function that takes two callback functions as parameters.
-You can use the first parameter to trigger a successful completion, and the second to signal an error from the thenable function.
+You can use the first parameter to trigger a successful completion, and the second to return an error on the Promise.

 ```
 function thenableFunction(onSuccesss, onFailure) {